NomicFoundation/hardhat/docs/src/content/hardhat-runner/docs/guides/migrating-from-hardhat-waffle.md

    ::::

 2. Then you need to install the Toolbox.
-If you are using yarn or an old version of npm, you'll also have to install some other packages.
+If you are using yarn or an old version of npm, you'll also have to install some other packages (the peer dependencies of the Toolbox).

    ::::tabsgroup{options="npm 7+,npm 6,yarn"}